dipakvwarade/sriov_config_push/README.md

 The script uses pandas to process the xls and Jinja2 to render the API calls.

-# Improvements
+# Planed Improvements
 - Verify leaf port is in the range [1-3] for service vlans
-- Introduce sleep between calls
+- Introduce a function to verify the pushed config on fabric